Skip to main content

 What the reviewer is signing off on

-The reviewer is attesting that, to the best of her professional judgement, the clinical claims on the page are accurate, the framing is appropriate for the lay reader, and the page does not encourage the reader to take medical action without a real clinical encounter.
-The reviewer is not warranting the page's accuracy as a matter of legal certification; she is exercising professional judgement, and her judgement is the foundation of the credential we display.
+The reviewer is attesting that, to the best of her professional judgment, the clinical claims on the page are accurate, the framing is appropriate for the lay reader, and the page does not encourage the reader to take medical action without a real clinical encounter.
+The reviewer is not warranting the page's accuracy as a matter of legal certification; she is exercising professional judgment, and her judgment is the foundation of the credential we display.

 How to identify clinically reviewed pages

 If you are a clinician interested in joining the review board, please reach the editorial team at our contact page.
-Candidates with NCMP credentials, OB/GYN practice with menopause specialisation, internal-medicine or family-medicine practice with menopause training, or PharmD credentials with women's-hormone-therapy experience are particularly welcome.
+Candidates with MSCP credentials, OB/GYN practice with menopause specialization, internal-medicine or family-medicine practice with menopause training, or PharmD credentials with women's-hormone-therapy experience are particularly welcome.

 Reader questions